AA Step 9 today, which makes direct amends to such people wherever possible except when to do so, would injure them or others.

-The essence of AA Step 9 is to go from many of us especially us alcoholics or just as human beings are very good at making apologies.
+The essence of AA Step 9 is to go from many of us, especially us alcoholics, or just as human beings are very good at making apologies.
 Oh, I’m sorry.
 I used to be sorry for a lot of things as when I drink, you need to be sorry for a lot of stuff to try and just repair.

 The difference between saying you’re sorry and in an apology is the actions you take after you say you’re sorry.
-Anyone can say you’re sorry and I’ve said I’m sorry a whole lot of times in my life and for me, I’m sorry works.
+Anyone can say you’re sorry and I’ve said I’m sorry a whole lot of times in my life and for me, I’m sorry work.